scihant/CTPanoramaView/README.md

 CTPanoramaView supports two types of panoramic images:

-* Spherical panoramas, which are also called 360 photos.
+* Spherical panoramas (also called 360 photos)
-* Cylindrical panoramas.
+* Cylindrical panoramas

 All panoramas should be full.
 Partial panoramas (panoramas with a field of view of less than 360º) are not supported.
-For a spherical panorama, the image should use [equirectangular projections](https://en.wikipedia.org/wiki/Equirectangular_projection).
+For a spherical panorama, the image should use [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection).
 Cubic format is not supported.

 CTPanoramaView will automatically determine whether the given image is a spherical or cylindircal panorama by looking at the aspect ratio of the image.
 If it is 2:1, then it will assume a spherical panorama.
 If you want to override this default value, change the value of the `panoramaType` property after the image is set.